gravitational/workshop/docker.md

 ### Adding host mounts

-If we look at the disks we will see that none of the OS directories are not here as well:
+If we look at the disks we will see the OS directories are not here, as well:

 ```bash
 $ docker run busybox ls -l /home